mozman/ezdxf/docs/source/develop/entitydb.rst

 Entity Database
 ===============

-The :class:`EntityDB` is a simple key/:class:`~ezdxf.entities.DXFEntity` database and every :class:`~ezdxf.drawing.Drawing` has its own :class:`EntityDB`, stored in the :class:`~ezdxf.drawing.Drawing` attribute :attr:`~ezdxf.drawing.Drawing.entitydb`.
+The :class:`EntityDB` is a simple key/value database to store :class:`~ezdxf.entities.DXFEntity` objects by it's handle, every :class:`~ezdxf.drawing.Drawing` has its own :class:`EntityDB`, stored in the :class:`~ezdxf.drawing.Drawing` attribute :attr:`~ezdxf.drawing.Drawing.entitydb`.

-Every entity/object, except tables and sections, are represented as :class:`~ezdxf.entities.dxfentity.DXFEntity` or inherited types, this entities are stored in the :class:`EntityDB`, database-key is the :attr:`dxf.handle` as plain hex string (group code 5 or 105).
+Every DXF entity/object, except tables and sections, are represented as :class:`~ezdxf.entities.dxfentity.DXFEntity` or inherited types, this entities are stored in the :class:`EntityDB`, database-key is the :attr:`dxf.handle` as plain hex string (group code 5 or 105).